-José Santiago Pérez is a Salvadoran-American artist from Los Angeles currently based in Chicago.
-He works between the languages and methodologies of craft, sculpture, and performance.
-José weaves disposable plastics into markers of time and materials of intimacy.
+José Santiago Pérez is a Salvadoran-American artist and educator from Los Angeles currently based in Chicago.
+He weaves disposable plastics into markers of time and materials of intimacy and empathy.
 He is currently a 2019-2020 HATCH artist resident at the Chicago Artists Coalition and a recipient of their SPARK grant.

 Jose has participated in group shows in San Francisco, Chicago, Philadelphia, and Boston.
-In January 2020 he will be showing work at Roman Susan Art Foundation in Chicago.
+His recent solo show at Roman Susan Art Foundation was reviewed in Artforum.
 Solo exhibitions of his craft based sculptures and wall hangings have been presented at Ignition Project Space and Wedge Projects, and his curatorial projects have been exhibited at the Leather Archive & Museum.
 Duo exhibitions include Repository and Repertoire with Jazmine Harris at Chicago Artists Coalition, curated by Stephanie Koch and partially supported by a grant from the Illinois Arts Council Agency; and Extra::Ordinary with Noelle Garcia at Evanston Art Center.
-He has been featured in reviews and interviews in OtherPeoplesPixels, Sixty, Newcity, and Art Intercepts.
+He has been featured in reviews and interviews in OtherPeoplesPixels, Archives + Futures Podcast, Sixty, Newcity, and Art Intercepts.